redbrick/docs-old/docs/procedures/newinstalls.md

 - Don't touch anything else, unless you want to ;)
 - If you're scripting this to run as a service the options you probably want
   are: `/path/to/exim -bd -q10m`

-On OpenBSD it's nicely packaged, on Solaris it's not.
-You can get one from blastwave (it's in use on murphy at the time of writing), or you could build your own.
-I build 4.69 for murphy, there's a tar with instructions in /srv/admin/src (unless someone deleted it)

 ### bug in fail2ban init script